Online Anxiety Therapy That Actually Works

 Positive psychology helps treat anxiety by shifting focus towards positives, such as strengths, gratitude, and what’s going well.
 This approach serves to help counterbalance the brain’s natural negativity bias.

-• Constant worrying, overthinking, and difficulty relaxing—even when everything seems “fine.”
+• Constant worrying, overthinking, and difficulty relaxing, even when everything seems “fine.”
 GAD involves persistent worry about everyday responsibilities like work, relationships, or health.
 You may be “on-edge,” struggle with physical symptoms (e.g., racing heart, muscle tension, stomach aches), feel fatigued, or have a hard time sleeping.

 Benefits of Attending Online Therapy for Generalized Anxiety

-Chronic worry can take a toll, especially for women who feel the pressure to always keep it together.
+Chronic worry can take a toll, especially for high-achieving women who feel the pressure to always keep it together.
 I can help you break the cycle of persistent anxiety by utilizing CBT, ACT, IFS, Exposure and Mindfulness treatment approaches.
 We will work together to teach you strategies to calm your mind and reclaim peace in your daily life.

 Benefits of Attending Online Therapy for Social Anxiety